sebkonge/Bachelor/README.md

 The code uses a fatfs library to datalog onto a microSD card.
 This library is accessed through git in the pico_sdk_import.cmake file.

+The project used the programmable ESC, Reely Sky-Series 20A.
+The test_functions.cpp

+The BLDC motor used in this project is the EMAX GT2218/09 1100Kv